a-langer/shiro-ext/README.md

     ```ini
     # "CORP\username" or just "username" will be the correct
     CORP = com.github.alanger.shiroext.realm.activedirectory.ActiveDirectoryRealm
-    # if uncomment this, then will be correct only "CORP\username"
+    # If uncomment this, then will be correct only "CORP\username"
     #CORP.named = true
     ```